unitycontainer/documentation/tutorials/registration/overview.md

 ## Registration Hierarchies

-Unity container provides a way to create child containers (other systems refer to it as resolution scopes) and allows building sophisticated scope trees of registrations.
-There are just a few simple rules to follow when dealing with container hierarchies:
+Unity container provides a way to create child containers (sometime referred as creating scopes) and allows building sophisticated hierarchical trees of registrations.
+There are just a few simple rules to follow when dealing with container hierarchies.
+For more information see <xref:Tutorial.Container.Hierarchy>

-### Types registered in predecessor containers always available in descendant containers

-This is a very simple concept, each registration is like a public virtual declaration in cs types.
-Every descendant inherits it and can use at will.

-### Types registered in descendant containers override the same registration of predecessors

-Following the same analogy with public virtual declarations, each override registration installs its own declaration and hides the one in predecessor containers.